romikforest/runtime-common-library-dicountries/README.md

 ```

 During the normalization the search process usually checks the cache first.
 If some
-country is not found in the cache more complicated techniques will be used.
+country isn't found in the cache more complicated techniques will be used.
 Every found country is placed to the simple cache, but if the cache riches
 `max_search_cache` size it will be cleared and the search process will be reinitialized.